-(A) A medical service, procedure or supply provided for the purpose of preventing, diagnosing or treating an illness, injury, disease or symptom and is a service, procedure or supply that:

-(I) Is medically appropriate for the symptoms, diagnosis or treatment of the condition, illness, disease or injury;

-(II) Provides for the diagnosis, direct care and treatment of the patient's condition, illness, disease or injury;

-(III) Is in accordance with professional, evidence based medicine and recognized standards of good medical practice and care; and

-(IV) Is not primarily for the convenience of the patient, physician or other health care provider.

-(B) A medical service, procedure or supply shall not be excluded from being a medical necessity under this section solely because the service, procedure or supply is not in common use if the safety and effectiveness of the service, procedure or supply is supported by:

-(I) Peer reviewed medical literature, including literature relating to therapies reviewed and approved by a qualified institutional review board, biomedical compendia and other medical literature that meet the criteria of the National Institutes of Health's Library of Medicine for indexing in Index Medicus (Medline) and Elsevier Science Ltd. for indexing in Excerpta Medicus (EMBASE); or

-(II) Medical journals recognized by the Secretary of Health and Human Services under Section 1861(t)(2) of the federal Social Security Act.
-1
+- (A) A medical service, procedure or supply provided for the purpose of preventing, diagnosing or treating an illness, injury, disease or symptom and is a service, procedure or supply that: - (I) Is medically appropriate for the symptoms, diagnosis or treatment of the condition, illness, disease or injury; - (II) Provides for the diagnosis, direct care and treatment of the patient's condition, illness, disease or injury; - (III) Is in accordance with professional, evidence based medicine and recognized standards of good medical practice and care; and - (IV) Is not primarily for the convenience of the patient, physician or other health care provider. - (B) A medical service, procedure or supply shall not be excluded from being a medical necessity under this section solely because the service, procedure or supply is not in common use if the safety and effectiveness of the service, procedure or supply is supported by: - (I) Peer reviewed medical literature, including literature relating to therapies reviewed and approved by a qualified institutional review board, biomedical compendia and other medical literature that meet the criteria of the National Institutes of Health's Library of Medicine for indexing in Index Medicus (Medline) and Elsevier Science Ltd. for indexing in Excerpta Medicus (EMBASE); or - (II) Medical journals recognized by the Secretary of Health and Human Services

-We reserve the right to review medical care and/or treatment plans.
-We may rely on Our independent medical reviewer to determine if treatment is Medically Necessary.
-The fact that a Physician may order treatment does not, in itself, make it Medically Necessary, or make the expense a Covered Medical Expense.

-Medical Policy means the policy and utilization review program guidelines used for this Policy.
-The policy and guidelines are used to determine if healthcare services including medical and surgical procedures, medication, medical equipment and supplies, processes and technology meet the following nationally accepted criteria:
+Medical Policy means the policy and utilization review program guidelines used for this Group Policy.
+The policy and guidelines are used to determine if health care services including medical and surgical procedures, medication, medical equipment and supplies, processes and technology meet the following nationally accepted criteria:

-Final approval from the appropriate governmental regulatory agencies;

-Scientific studies showing conclusive evidence of improved net health outcome; and
+- 1. Final approval from the appropriate governmental regulatory agencies; - 2.
+Scientific studies showing conclusive evidence of improved net health outcome; and - 3.
 In accordance with any established standards of good medical practice.

+Member means the Insured Employee and/or the Insured Employee's Covered Dependents.

+Open Enrollment Period means those periods of time agreed to by the Policyholder and Us during which Eligible Employees and their dependents may enroll for coverage under this Group Policy.

-Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Covered Persons under this Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Outof-Network Provider.
-Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
+Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Members under this Policy.
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
+Member will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
 Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
 See "Surprise Billing" in this Policy for additional information.

 To maximize your plan's benefits, always make sure your healthcare provider is an MHC In-Network Provider.
+MemberMember

-Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Policy will pay for Covered Benefits provided by Out-of-Network Providers.
+Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Group Policy will pay for Covered Benefits provided by Out-of-Network Providers.
 The Out-of-Network Provider Differential will not apply to Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.